Un principe d'Ax-Kochen-Ershov imaginaire: Preliminaries

-\begin{remark} If we further assume that \(\bP(M)\) eliminates fields quantifiers in \(\LRVun\) --- for example if it is algebraically closed or algebraically maximal Kaplansky and of equicharacteristic --- then all the above results can easily be adapted to pairs of \(\LRVun\)-structures (with no need for the rather exotic hybrid \(\RV\)-structures). \end{remark}
+\begin{remark} If we further assume that \(\bP(M)\) eliminates field quantifiers in \(\LRVun\) --- \emph{e.g.}, if it is algebraically closed or algebraically maximal Kaplansky of equicharacteristic --- then all the above results can easily be adapted to pairs of \(\LRVun\)-structures (with no need for the rather exotic hybrid \(\RV\)-structures). \end{remark}